armin-fx/BandedScad/doc/helper.md

 - `r`    - parameter for the edge, radius or width
 - `edge`
   - is multiplied by `r` if specified
-  - as a number, all edges are set to this value
+  - as a number, the edge is set to this value
   - otherwise the value is set to `0` = unchamfered edge

 #### `parameter_types (type_list, type, n)` [^][contents]